Maotsk/yingfa-invertor/README.en.md

 - Do not add `sensor.battery_voltage` or
   `sensor.battery_charging_current` to the Energy Dashboard directly — they are not in kWh and not `total_increasing`.
+- `Grid Import Energy` is a **computed** sensor, not a direct measurement.
+  Small deviations from real grid consumption are possible.

 ## Architecture